How we Help

 How we spent your money

-• Patient support fund of £10,000 for transplant trusted to the transplant social workers to support adult and child patients and families (Freeman Heart & Lung transplant) – following the process of means testing beforehand.
+• Patient support fund of £8,500 entrusted to the transplant social workers to support adult and child patients and families (Freeman Heart & Lung transplants).

-• BTG games went ahead this year and we supported patients to attend at a cost of £5,544.79 which is considerably less than previous years prior to the pandemic.
+• British Transplant Games went ahead this year in Coventry and we supported patients to attend at a cost of £10,216.87.

 Donate Online